Looking for afternoon tea in Seattle?

 5. Paisley’s Tea Room, Issaquah

-Located a 20-minute drive from Seattle in nearby Issaquah, Paisley Parlour is a cozy tea cottage is open daily for afternoon tea service.
-You can make a reservation on the Paisley Parlour website at least one day in advance or walk in if they have availability.
-They also offer the space for private parties.
+Located a 20-minute drive from Seattle in nearby Issaquah, Paisley’s Tea Room is a cozy tea cottage is open daily for afternoon tea service.
+You can make a reservation on the Paisley Parlour website in advance or walk in if they have availability.
+They also offer the space for private parties of six or more.

 6. Cedar + Elm, Kenmore